w3f/Grants-Program/applications/blockops_parachain_node_deployment.md

 - Link to Blockops UI screenshots [here](https://docs.google.com/document/d/18jH50srFp_p86jeyaAuiO6Rbk2MwBjuiuAXXQHXmrk8/edit#heading=h.o1pb3iw6daw7)
 - Link to MVP already built for Parachain Deployment [here](https://beta-app.blockops.network/login)

-Blockops will provide a one-click setup feature for bootstrapping parachains and a build-as-a-service platform for Substrate developers, with in-depth and flexible configurations in few clicks.
+We have developed a one-click deployment feature for Parachains, Node Operators and Networks looking to setup robust Infrastructure on Polkadot.

+This platform provides substrate developers with an effortless solution to easily bootstrap their entire network and deploy their Parachain Networks on a public cloud or Dedicated Servers situated within the geographic regions where the Infrastructure Builders' Programme (IBP) Provider services are available.
 This ensures that developers and enterprises can build faster and manage parachains easily.

+The user interface and infrastructure set up for this project are largely complete and ready.
+To get a glimpse of the minimum viable product (MVP), you can the [website](https://beta-app.blockops.network/login).

+**The System Overview**

+This project consists of two main system:
+- blockops-coreapi-service
+- blockops-frontend-end

-This project in turn will allow the developers and parachain teams to try multiple chain configurations while setting up the parachains, as well as to choose different nodes to try and test for the best possibilities on the parachain.
+The blockops-coreapi-service built with nodejs and typescript is the backend service which integrates with the infrastructure allowing developers and parachain teams to try multiple chain configurations while setting up the parachains, as well as to choose different nodes to try and test for the best possibilities on the parachain.

-This proposal involve:

-- The development of Parachain One-Click deployment for networks building on Polkadot chains to easily bootstrap their entire network and deploy their Parachain Networks on our on-demand Spot VPS.

-- On-demand Build-as-a-Service Substrate/Polkadot CI process for developers to run quick build, test, and runtime simulations against live blocks with our Beefy onDemand VPS.

-- Ongoing cost of maintaining Public RPC Nodes
+The blockops-frontend-end connects to the blockops-coreapi-service and is built using typescript and next.js, creating a modern web dashboard. it provides a unique set of features allowing users to deploy nodes easily and it also provides users with a comprehensive overview of all essential metrics related to their nodes thereby ensuring real-time visibility into the performance nodes.

+**System workflow**

+This project enables parachains to selectively deploy their infrastructure onto Dedicated Servers situated within the geographic regions where the Infrastructure Builders' Programme (IBP) Provider services are available.

 **Mockups and UI components**